aspyra/rp2040-vrc/README.md

 Use a [gamepad testing website](https://duckduckgo.com/?q=gamepad+tester) and adjust your end-points and trim to use the full range of joystick axes.

 ## Hardware
-It uses widely available RP2040 development boards like RaspberryPi Pico and Waveshare RP2040-Zero and a couple of servo/jumper wires.\
+It uses widely available Waveshare RP2040-Zero development board and a couple of servo/jumper wires.\
 Note that the RP2040 inputs are not 5V tolerant, but all the RC receivers I tested had a 3.3V push-pull output.

 Hardware example:\